itscodenation/curriculum-15-16/units/opt-scratch/lessons/4-project/README.md

 ###How to Submit Project
 * The students must export this project as a Gist: File > Export as Gist
 * The teacher must ask students to share the link to their project at [bit.ly/ScriptEdProjects](https://bit.ly/ScriptEdProjects).

-Also remind students to add a link to their project on their About Me page.